learn-co-curriculum/ds-linear-regression-project-axi/README.md

 ## Summary

 Well done!
-As you can see, regression can be a challenging task that requires you to make decisions along the way, try alternative approaches and make ongoing refinements.
+As you can see, regression can be a challenging task that requires you to make decisions along the way, try alternative approaches, and make ongoing refinements.
 These choices depend on the context and specific use cases.